 Just because you’re waiting until after your baby is born to celebrate, doesn’t mean you shouldn’t have a baby registry!
-I set up a baby registry at Target.com.
-It was so easy, and I really loved that I could connect one of my Pinterest boards to the registry to let guests see what kind of baby stuff I like.
+I set up a baby registry at Amazon.com.
+It was so easy, and I really loved that all of my family and friends could easily find what items I needed most.

 Keep it Simple

 When you’ve just had a baby, you probably won’t want a huge shindig.
 We just invited our closest family and friends and made sure that people who were sick did not come.
 We kept the decor fairly simple, and I chose a very simple and classic white cake.

 Make sure guests practice hygiene

 Make sure to provide your guests with hand sanitizer or remind them to make sure they wash their hands before holding your baby.
 I know it sounds silly, but you don’t want to take any chances when introducing your new baby to the world.
 We also like to make sure we keep burp cloths around for guests to use when holding the baby if they plan to put him on their shoulder.

 Don’t forget Mom